microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 });
 ```

-THen use the "BRUSHES" section and press the "Debug" button.
+Then use the "BRUSHES" section and press the "Debug" button.

 -- **Clean**